Your specialist midwife screening coordinator is Mel Bullas

 - Please attend for any scan with a full bladder.
 This makes scanning easier as it lifts the baby up out of your pelvis.

-- No children are allowed into the scan room with you.
+- No children are allowed into the department at present due to COVID-19.

-- If you want a picture of your scan, you can purchase this for £5 on the day, just let the sonographer know.
+- Because of the COVID-19 restrictions, you will be offered one free scan picture at the time of your scan.
+You can purchase extra copies for £5 on the day, just let the sonographer know.

 - You may have other scans at different points in your pregnancy as deemed necessary by your midwife or consultant, but these will be explained to you if the need arises.